-An element in $T_0(1)$ can be represented as a quasi-circle in the complex plane with a certain condition, which is called \emph{Weil-Petersson curve}.
-After its introduction in \cite{TT06}, this has drawn many attentions and has become a very active research object in various research subjects.
-In particular, Wang in \cite{W19} introduced the Loewner energy $I_L$ for a Weil-Petersson curve using the energy of driving function which naturally appears in the Shramm Loewner equation and showed the following equality
+An element of $T_0(1)$ can be represented by a quasi-circle in the complex plane satisfying a specific condition, and such curves are referred to as \emph{Weil-Petersson curves}.
+Since their introduction in \cite{TT06}, these curves have attracted significant attention and have become a central object of study in various areas of mathematics.
+In particular, Wang, in \cite{W19}, introduced the Loewner energy $I_L$ for Weil-Petersson curves, defined via the energy of the driving function naturally associated with the Shramm Loewner evolution, and proved the identity

-This equality is rather surprising since the same quantity can be defined in terms of totally different constructions developed in Teichm\"uller theory and Schramm Loewner theory.
+This identity is particularly striking, as it equates two quantities defined through entirely different frameworks - one arising from Teichm\"uller theory and the other from Schramm-Loewner theory.

-In a recent work \cite{B20} about the Weil-Petersson curve, Bishop extensively studied various aspects of Weil-Petersson curves in the view points of analysis and geometry.
-In particular, in \cite{B20}, Bishop considered an invariant for a minimal surface in the hyperbolic 3-space $\mathbb{H}^3$ bounding a given Weil-Petersson curve in $\partial \overline{\mathbb{H}}^3$.
-One drawback of this approach is the non-uniqueness of the bounding minimal surfaces in $\mathbb{H}^3$.
-Hence, it seems to be difficult to relate an invariant of a bounding minimal surface to the universal Liouville action or equivalently the Loewner energy of the Weil-Petersson curve.
+In a recent work \cite{B20}, Bishop undertook a detailed study of Weil-Petersson curves from both analytical and geometric perspectives.
+In particular, he introduced an invariant associated with a minimal surface in the hyperbolic 3-space $\mathbb{H}^3$ that bounds a given Weil-Petersson curve on the boundary $\partial \overline{\mathbb{H}}^3$.
+However, a limitation of this approach is the non-uniqueness of such bounding minimal surfaces in $\mathbb{H}^3$, which complicates efforts to establish a direct connection between the invariant of the bounding minimal surface in $\mathbb{H}^3$ and either the universal Liouville action or, equivalently, the Loewner energy of the Weil-Petersson curve.